hithmast/mdelh/README.md

 1. Visit the [Microsoft Defender API Explorer](https://security.microsoft.com/interoperability/api-explorer).
 2. Open the Network inspection tool in your browser (e.g., press F12 and navigate to the "Network" tab).
 3. Run a query test in the API Explorer.
-4. Find the request made search for 'token' by the API Explorer and locate the authorization header.
+4. Find the request made, search for 'token' by the API Explorer, and locate the authorization header.
 5. Copy the API key (excluding the "Bearer" prefix) and add it to the `config.json` file.

 ## Configuration